Khushalmisal14/HangmanGame/README.md

 python HangmanGame.py
 > ✅ Make sure Python 3 is installed on your system.

-📚 Acknowledgement
+📚 Acknowledgement :-
 This project was created as part of the CodeAlpha Internship Program – Task 1.

-🧑‍💻 Author
+🧑‍💻 Author :-
 Khushal Misal
-GitHub
+(GitHub)

 ### ✅ Next Steps for You:
 - Paste the above content in a file named README.md in the root folder of your GitHub repository.